Real-time data on our current housing market

 Average Property Closing Price by Month

 A property closing price is the final price at which a home seller (or landlord) and their respective buyer (or renter) settled on.
 These final prices do not reflect the total amount of closing costs that may be involved in a home transaction (ie. title costs, legal costs, etc); the closing price listed represents the final amount on the home’s price tag.
-A property’s final cost may be far below or above the home’s initial asking price, but is typically in adherence to similar properties in a particular area (regardless if they closed as FSBO, FRBO, or traditional).
+A property’s final cost may be far below or above the home’s initial asking price, but is typically in adherence to similar properties in a particular area.

-Sale-to-List Ratio by Month & FRBO / FSBO Listings by State
+Sale-to-List Ratio by Month & volume of listings by State

-The FRBO / FSBO Listings by State are based off the total number of For Sale by Owner and For Rent by Owner properties that were listed on beycome.com.
+The Listings by State are based off the total number properties that were listed on beycome.com

 Want to know more about us?